payamKaramvandi/yapaiTask/README.md

 # yapaiTask
-this is an simple app due to evaluation for a job.it uses Flickr Api for its job ;) features that i used in this app:
+this is a simple app to evaluation for a job.it uses Flickr Api for its job ;) features that i used in this app:
 Clean Architecture and MVVM in Presentation Layer for architecture Hilt Dagger for Dependency Injection